designedmind/2017/multiple-drafts-overview.md

 _functionally redundant_.
 The various judgements made by the brain need only influence behaviour in the right way; they do not need (functionally speaking) to additionally give rise to some kind of inner presentation.
-Any such presentation would be a mysterious "further fact" about consciousness, related to our behaviour, clearly, but independent of it in at least one important sense, namely that one could equally well exhibit the relevant behaviour without the inner presentation.
+Any such presentation would therefore be a mysterious "further fact" about consciousness, related to our behaviour, clearly, but independent of it in at least one important sense, namely that one could equally well exhibit the relevant behaviour without the inner presentation.

 With this (_prima facia_ reasonable) rejection of Cartesian thinking on the table from the outset, Dennett devotes much of _Consciousness